 These materials are intended primarily to assist students preparing for the NLE examinations.
-The contents have been determined largely by topics mentioned in past papers and, therefore, in the Roman History PowerPoint presentations, no mention has been made of the struggle between Patricians and Plebs under the early Republic although brief references have recently (December 2012) been added to Parthia, Mithridates and the Social War, none of which have yet been the subject of questions in the exam.
+The contents have been determined largely by topics mentioned in past papers and, therefore, in the Roman History PowerPoint presentations, no mention has been made of the struggle between Patricians and Plebs under the early Republic although there are brief references to Parthia, Mithridates and the Social War, none of which have yet been the subject of questions in the exam.
+Most recently (November 2018) information has been added on Marius, Jugurtha and the war against the Cimbri and Teutones, which came up in the 2018 paper for Latin III.
 Although names of some of the best-known emperors have been included, it should be noted that NLE history questions usually relate either to the Monarchy or to the Republic.
 Additional detail on the 1st century B.C. is available in the CATULLUS PowerPoint that can be downloaded from the LATIN & GREEK page.
 I am grateful to Professor Gregory James of Hong Kong University of Science and Technology for allowing me to use some of the biographical material on the emperors in notes produced for his own students.
 Students wanting a more-detailed but accessible account of Roman history could look at Rose Williams' book Once upon the Tiber, which is written in an irreverently humorous style but based on careful research.

-The history presentation has been divided into four separate files because of size restrictions on individual uploads.
+The history presentation has been divided into three separate files because of size restrictions on individual uploads.
 The periods covered are:

 ROMAN HISTORY (KINGS) Summary date chart, maps of the Mediterranean and of Italy, legendary origins and the monarchy (c.753 - 509 B.C.)

-ROMAN HISTORY(THE PRINCIPATE) From the establishment of the Principate to the Sack of Rome (27 B.C. - 410 A.D.)
+ROMAN HISTORY (PRINCIPATE) From the establishment of the Principate to the Sack of Rome (27 B.C. - 410 A.D.)

 The material on everyday life is similarly divided into two: